 3) Anticipation & Great Reaction Speed

-Top players anticipate and see plays develop 2 and 3 steps ahead.
+Top players anticipate and see plays develop multiple steps ahead, like chess.
 They anticipate how the defense will react, where the ball will bounce off the rim to, can predict how a player (on your team or the opponent) will move on any given play, and are opportunistic in making plays.
 Having excellent anticipation is the byproduct of studying players’ tendencies, studying their movement patterns, basketball IQ, and experience.
 As soon as the ball is tipped, you should be studying every player on the court and what their tendencies are.
 This will help you anticipate plays more and exploit the opponent’s weaknesses.

 4) Two-Way Skills